 The evolution of newsroom broadcast lighting design

 Popular in Europe although less seen in North America is the standing news presenter.
-Presenters desks often become multi-purposed tables with positions for as many a 5-6 guests.
+Presenters desks often become multi-purposed tables with positions for as many a five to six guests.

 All these changes in style and technique present the set and lighting designers with numerous challenges and the relationship between these two disciplines can make or break a project.

-Traditionally the studio was lit using 3200 deg. tungsten instruments, usually fresnels and soft lights but that standard has given way to the new technology we see in our daily lives.
+Traditionally the studio was lit using 3200 degree tungsten instruments, usually fresnels and soft lights but that standard has given way to the new technology we see in our daily lives.